Andilutten/Andilutten/README.md

 # Welcome Octonauts

-Hello and welcome to my profile page on Github!
-My name is Andreas and I am developer by proffession based in Sweden.
-I love everything about systems engineering; architecture, development and systems design.
+My name is Andreas and I am a software developer based in Sweden.
+I currently lead developer at [ActiveQuiz Europe AB](https://activequiz.com) where I do software development (both for web and mobile), devops and sysops, architecture and technical planning.

-I am currently employed at [hiveandfive](https://github.com/hiveandfive) where I work in a small team and get to solve interesting problems on a daily basis, wether it's on our flagship [AdventureHero](https://adventurehero.se) or together with a client doing consultant work.
+I mainly work professionaly with [Laravel](https://laravel.com) and [React](https://react.dev), but on my spare time I dabble alot with [Go](https://golang.org) which is my prefered weapon of choice.

+I am a strong advocate of [Docker](https://docker.com) and I love the world of Open-Source Software.

+If you have any questions regarding me or my work, please do not hestitate to [email me](mailto://andreas.malmqvist@activequiz.com)

+Kind Regards

+Andreas Malmqvist

 <img height=30 src="https://golang.org/favicon.ico"/>